 Note : The orthogonal cover codes are across OFDM symbols and/or within an OFDM symbol.

-Study and specified if needed, sporadic access (i.e. contention based PUSCH) to a pool of shared resources [RAN1/2]
+Study and specify if beneficial, sporadic access (i.e. contention based PUSCH) to a pool of shared resources [RAN1/2]

 FFS PUCCH enhancements, if needed [RAN1]